agaddamu/DevOps2/Jenkins_Installation/README.md

             - AmazonS3FullAccess - (Uploading binary to s3)
             - AmazonSSMFullAccess - (Installing SSM on other Ec2)

  4. Attach a public ip to the Ec2 instance.

+ 5. Create and Security group with all inbound and outbound access and attach this to Ec2.
+      - ALL TCP traffic from Anywhere
+      - Recommendation - Use more restricted inbound access.

 ---------------------------------------